-The Wolfe family, owners of The Columbus Dispatch and WBNS radio, sought a television broadcast license after World War II.
+The Wolfe family, owners of WBNS radio, sought a television broadcast license after World War II.
 The call letters -- from the radio station and derived from the Wolfe family businesses -- banks, newspapers and shoes were approved for Channel 10 in the Columbus, Ohio market.

 Notable personalities who had their beginnings at WBNS-TV include legendary comedian Jonathan Winters and "Twilight Zone" host Rod Serling.

 Ohio's first African-American television personality and famous for his role as Mr. Tree, Piere, and other characters on Luci's Toy Shop, Chuck White.

 Dana Tyler, now a news anchor at WCBS-TV, CBS' flagship station in New York City, started as a WBNS reporter in 1981.

 Columbus Zoo director emeritus Jack Hanna started his television career with "Hanna's Ark" on 10TV.

 Bob Orr, a CBS News senior correspondent based in Washington, D.C., is a former 10TV anchor and was the only journalist allowed by prisoners inside the Southern Ohio Correctional Facility in Lucasville, during 1993's riots.